2. Significant Accounting Policies

 c) Amortization: Amortization is the systematic allocation of the cost of an intangible asset with a finite useful life over its expected useful life.
 The amortization method used will reflect the pattern in which the asset's economic benefits are consumed or utilized.

 Intangible assets with an indefinite useful life, such as certain brands or trademarks, will not be amortized but will be subject to an annual impairment review.
+If there has been a significant change in the expected pattern of economic benefits from the asset, the amortization method is changed to reflect the changed pattern.
+Such changes are accounted for in accordance with AS 5 Net Profit or Loss for the Period, Prior Period Items and Changes in Accounting Policies.

-d) Derecognition: Intangible assets will be derecognized from the balance sheet when they are disposed of, or when no future economic benefits are expected from their use or disposal.
+d) Derecognition: Intangible assets will be derecognized from the balance sheet when they are disposed of, or when no future economic benefits are expected from their use or

+disposal.
 Any gain or loss arising from the derecognition of an intangible asset will be recognized in the income statement.

 Classification of Investments:

 Current Investments: Investments that are held with the intention of being disposed of within twelve months from the date of acquisition.
 These investments will be measured at the lower of cost and fair value.
-Changes in fair value will be recognized in the income statement.
+Changes in fair value will be recognized in the income statement

 Non-Current Investments: Investments that are not classified as current investments.
-Non-current investments will be measured at cost and will be subject to impairment testing.
+Non¬ current investments will be measured at cost and will be subject to impairment testing.
 Any impairment loss will be recognized in the income statement.

 b) Subsequent Measurement:

-i.
-Current Investments: Current investments will be measured at the lower of cost and fair value at each reporting date.
+i) Current Investments: Current investments will be measured at the lower of cost and fair value at each reporting date.
 Any changes in fair value will be recognized in the income statement as gains or losses.

-ii.
-Non-Current Investments: Non-current investments will be measured at cost less any impairment loss recognized in the income statement.
+ii) Non-Current Investments: Non-current investments will be measured at cost less any impairment loss recognized in the income statement.

 Employee benefits include various forms of compensation and benefits provided to employees, and proper accounting is essential to accurately report the financial position and performance of the company.
 This policy will be consistently applied throughout the organization.

-a.
-Short-term Employees Benefits:
+(a) Short-term Employees Benefits:

 Short-term employee benefits, such as salaries, wages, bonuses, and short-term compensated absences, will be recognized as an expense in the income statement in the period in which the related service is provided by the employees.
 The amounts recognized will be based on the undiscounted amount expected to be paid or provided.

-b.
-Post-Employment Benefits:
+(b) Post-Employment Benefits:

 ii.
 Defined Benefit Plans: For defined benefit plans, such as gratuity and pensions, the cost of providing benefits will be determined using the projected unit credit method.
 The present value of the defined benefit obligation will be measured, taking into account actuarial assumptions regarding employee turnover, mortality, and future salary increases.
 Any actuarial gains or losses and past service costs will be recognized immediately in the income statement.

-c.
-Other Long-Term Employee Benefits:
+(c) Other Long-Term Employee Benefits:

 Termination benefits will be recognized as an expense when the company is demonstrably committed to either terminating the employment of an employee before the normal retirement date or providing benefits as a result of an offer made to encourage voluntary redundancy.

-e.
-Share-Based Payment:
+(e) Share-Based Payment:

 For share-based payment transactions, such as stock options or equity-settled stock appreciation rights (SARs) granted to employees, the fair value of the equity instruments granted will be recognized as an expense in the income statement over the vesting period.
 The fair value of the equity instruments will be measured at the grant date.

-f.
-Other Employee Benefits:
+(f) Other Employee Benefits:

 Other employee benefits, not covered by the above categories, will be recognized as an expense in the income statement when the company has a present legal or constructive obligation to make the payments as a result of past events, and a reliable estimate of the obligation can be made.